Elite-Pi Usage Guide

 Using QMK CLI:

-qmk flash -c -kb keebio/levinson/rev3 -km default -e CONVERT_TO=elite_pi
+qmk compile -c -kb keebio/levinson/rev3 -km default -e CONVERT_TO=elite_pi

 make keebio/levinson/rev3:default CONVERT_TO=elite_pi